Skip to content

 K3S_VERSION=v1.32.2+k3s1

-# K3S_NODE_TOKEN is auto-filled by `make k3s-master`
+# K3S_NODE_TOKEN is auto-read from the server by Ansible

 # Helm chart versions (pin to avoid surprise upgrades)